AnownAngel/BLANK_Agency/README.md

 ####################################### NEW TASK #######################################</br>
-nginx refresh routes 404 error</br>
+nginx refresh routes 404 error check</br>
 sign up as a teacher --> ngform/ngmodel 1/2-way databinding get used to it</br>
 letsencrypt certification check</br>
 https check</br>